ME3Tweaks/ME3TweaksModManager/documentation/datatypes.md

 outdatedcustomdlc=DLC_MOD_OldMod1;DLC_MOD_OldMod2;DLC_MOD_OldMod3
 ```

-Note that these are separators, not end delimiters (which you may have seen in other ini files as 'comments').
-You should only have them between elements.

 ### Comments
 Comments are lines that being with `;`.
 They are essentially ignored.
-Not that if a line is setup like requireddlc=DLC_MOD_EGM;DLC_MOD_EGM_Squad, this is not a comment.
+Note that if a line is setup like requireddlc=DLC_MOD_EGM;DLC_MOD_EGM_Squad, this is not a comment.
 Only ; at the start of a line is considered a comment.
+You cannot put a ; on the end of another line for comments, if you wish to add comments, you should ensure they are on their own lines.

 ### Value types
 Some descriptors use value types (sometimes called data types).
 They are pretty much the same across sane programming langauges.